Anthonyg5005/PhoneLM/README.md

 This is the example code for running a powerful (*as much as a 2019 phone can handle*) language model on my Google Pixel 4 using the `languagemodels` python module.
 You can find the module on [GitHub](https://github.com/jncraton/languagemodels).

-You can find the demo through this [Ngrok link][replacewithlinkwhenfinished]
+You can find the demo through this [Ngrok tunnel][replacewithlinkwhenfinished]

 I run this using [Termux](https://termux.dev/en/) on Ubuntu version 22.04 from [Andronix](https://andronix.app/).